arnodel/golua/quotas.md

 The program is required to terminate before the limit is reached.

-### Disabling IO access and golib
+### Other restrictions

-When these restricitions are in place, trying to call a function that perform IO access (or runs Go code) should return an error, but not terminate the program.
+When these restricitions are in place, trying to call a function that perform IO access (or runs unsafe) should return an error, but not terminate the program.

 ## Safe Execution Interface